yanrivera19/Sink-Oar-Swim/README.md

 ### Collision Detection:

- - Following code helps detect when a player either collides with a rock or catches a bubble or life and what happens after it.
+ - The following code helps detect when a player either collides with a rock or catches a bubble or life and what happens after it.
- - Thanks to the Canvas API requestAnimationFrame method, these collisions are checked 60 times per second.
+ - Thanks to the ```Window.requestAnimationFrame()``` method, these collisions are checked 60 times per second.

 ```javascript
 // src/scripts/game.js line 262